-Prerequisite: Grade of "C" or better in ENG 101 and ENG 102.
+Writing Intensive.
 Special topics courses offer the student opportunities to explore selected topics of interest in the discipline.

 Cultural Contexts of World Mythology

 The course is a study of the intersection of mythology and culture.
 It considers the role of expression and imagination in a culture's underlying myths as well as their impact, influence, and significance.
 The course also examines the central place of archetypes in mythology and their continued importance and influence.